4rude/mattrude.org/README.md

 ## Features

 - **Dynamic blog listing** - Blog posts are loaded from a central index file for better performance
-- **Tag filtering** - Posts can be filtered by tags on the homepage
+- **Tag filtering** - Posts and annotations can be filtered by tags
+- **Academic annotations** - Dedicated section for annotating papers and books with specialized metadata
+- **Search functionality** - Full-text search across annotations
+- **Filtering system** - Filter annotations by type, tags, topics, and year
+- **Manual citations** - High-quality manual citation formatting
-- **Self-initializing JavaScript** - The blog.js file handles all functionality without dependencies
+- **Self-initializing JavaScript** - Both blog.js and annotations.js handle functionality without dependencies
 - **Cloudflare integration** - Cloudflare icon is automatically added next to mentions of "Cloudflare"
 - **Auto-generated RSS feed** - Full content is available via RSS with properly converted image URLs
 - **Favicon support** - Complete set of favicon and touch icons for all platforms